lorenzomighie/3DGAN/README.md

 5) Run the notebook 3DGAN.ipynb on Colab;

-6) Download the results and use the matlab scripts polygon2voxel/visualize.m to look into the results and polygon2voxel/nearest_neighbour.m to look at the nearest neighbour of a certain voxel produced by the network with the shape of the dataset.
+6) Download the results and use the matlab scripts polygon2voxel/visualize.m to look into the results and polygon2voxel/nearest_neighbour.m to find the nearest neighbour of a the voxel produced.

 For more details see Training_of_a_3D_GAN.pdf